oalee/os-digital-democracy-iran/README.md

 ## Current Status

 The project is currently in the research phase.
 We are currently looking for collaborators to help us with the research and development of the project.
-If you are interested in contributing, please see the [Contribution](#contribution) section below and introduce yourself in the discussions.
+If you are interested the latest updates, checkout out our [discussions](https://github.com/oalee/os-digital-democracy-iran/discussions/1).

-### Upcoming Research
+### Latest Updates

-Current three approaches have been identified to advance digital democracy in Iran (though I haven't fully explained them in the paper yet):
+Current three approaches have been identified to present democracy for the people of Iran in digital platforms:

 * Open-sourcing democratic work, such as the Mahsa Charter, to enhance transparency and openly showcase revisions and collaboration processes.
 * ADFIran can systematically address public concerns by analyzing public opinion on social media platforms like Twitter, examining rational discussions (e.g., well-reasoned content from users like Kardo, DaiKatu, or GaldriedMahsa's critiques), and featuring FAQs and responses on their website.
 This can be further improved with a systematic question-answering and discussion platform.